codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-flutter-app.md

   --key-pass $FCI_KEY_PASSWORD
 ```

 Please make sure to wrap the `--bundle` pattern in single quotes.
-If `--bundle` option is not specified, default glob pattern `**/*.aab` will be used.
+If the `--bundle` option is not specified, default glob pattern `**/*.aab` will be used.

 Generally, in order to build `.aab`, command `./gradlew bundleRelease` is used and for `.apk` creation `./gradlew assembleRelease` is used.
 However, according to the recent updates by Google Play, only Android App Bundles are required and it replaces `.apk` as the standard publishing format.